Terraform test improvements in 1.10 for everyday modules

 Wow, I’m especially surprised by two modules:

-command.
+command - I’m going to review if there are modules that I can use instead of command.
 I know very well that command should be used as a last resort, not 73 times… Painful.

 Ansible if full of modules, “batteries included” is a common expression.
 This reduces velocity in adding modules, fixing issues with modules or adding features to modules.
 Ansible Collections is there to solve this issue.